JinwoongKim/JinwoongKim.github.io/_posts/2024-03-09-FlashAttention-key-ideas.md

 - tiling
 	- restructure algorithm to load block by block from HBM to SRAM to compute attention
 - recomputation
-	- don't store attn, matrix from forward, recompute
+	- don't store attn, matrix from forward, recompute it in the backward

 - Online normalizer softmax